 Parents, we’ve all heard it before: our kids are an extension of us.
 They’re also highly impressionable, which means anything we say or do, they will say and do… louder.
 If we want to avoid passing on our vices to our little ones, we have to start by deciding which healthy habits we want to adopt.

 Easy enough right?
+These five basic health tips for kids will have your little ones asking for second helpings of the ‘green stuff.’
 Keep reading to discover five health tips for kids and parents that will get you and your family excited to learn how to eat healthy and live happier, joyful lives!

 Be consistent.
 While your kids are still young and susceptible to even the slightest change in routine, it’s important to establish one that’s doable and realistic.
 For example, when sitting down to eat dinner, make it a rule that your kiddos eat their veggies first before moving on to the main dish.
 By the time they start feeling full, they’ll have finished the most important part of the meal first, leaving the least important food on the plate.
 Do this for every meal and you’ll have created an easy precedent for the whole family to follow.